tawk/tawk-messenger-react/README.md

 <br/>

 ## Installation
-The plugins are available in node and yarn package managers.
+The plugins is available from node and yarn package managers.
 ```bash
 # Node
 npm install @tawk.to/tawk-messenger-react